Alexmhack/postgresql_local/README.md

 # Inserting Into Table
 Inserting data into our table is just like creating except here we specify the values to be inserted like the code in our file insert.sql

+# Selecting data from tables
+To access every row and column from table just mention it with a * like

+SELECT * FROM flights;

+NOTE: don't forget the semicolon at the end of the command.

+Basically it is very rare to get all the data stored in our database at once instead we want some filtered data and for that we can specify what we want when executing the SELECT statement, look at the select.sql for more info.